ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-advanced-deployment.md

 Replace the following values:
 - `HSM_IMAGE_URL`: URL of the HSM client image that you published to your container registry.
-- `IMAGE_PULL_SECRET`: (Optional)  Name of the image pull secret `hsm-docker-secret` that you created in the same namespace as your <blockchain-sw-251>operator.</blockchain-sw-251> Only required if the HSM client image is not publicly available. **Important:** If an image pull secret is not required, set this value to `""`.
+- `IMAGE_PULL_SECRET`: (Optional)  Name of the image pull secret `hsm-docker-secret` that you created in the same namespace as your operator.
+Only required if the HSM client image is not publicly available. **Important:** If an image pull secret is not required, set this value to `""`.
 - `ENVIRONMENT_VARIABLE_NAME` - If there are any environment variables that need to be set for the HSM client, specify them individually.
 - `ENVIRONMENT_VARIABLE_VALUE` - Value that corresponds to the `ENVIRONMENT_VARIABLE_NAME`.
 - `HSM_LIBRARY_FILE_PATH`: Path to the HSM library file, for example, `/usr/lib/libCryptoki2_64.so`.